mratibb/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Rock-Paper-Scissors Game using HTML, CSS and JavaScript.
+Rock-Paper-Scissors game using HTML, CSS and JavaScript.